NtajiBenbor/HomeTown-Tribute-Site/README.md

 # Scrimba - Results summary HomeTown Tribute Page solution

-This is a solution to the Scrimba assesment chanllenge.
+This is a solution to the Scrimba assesment.

 ## Table of contents

 - [Overview](#overview)